7 innovative solutions for restoring the Great Barrier Reef

 Understanding corals

-Before launching into solutions for restoring the Great Barrier Reef, it’s important to understand what corals are and how they reproduce.
-Although they may resemble plants, corals are actually colonial animals closely related to jellyfish and sea anemones.
 Each individual coral is known as a polyp, which has a small, tentacle-ringed mouth and resembles an upside-down jellyfish.
-As larvae, these polyps attach themselves to a suitable surface and then slowly begin to grow and divide, eventually forming the branching structures we recognize as coral.
+As larvae, these polyps attach themselves to a suitable surface and then slowly begin to grow and divide, eventually forming the branching structures we recognise as coral.

-The survival and growth of corals is intimately tied to their symbiotic relationship with microscopic algae called zooxanthellae.
-These algae live within the coral tissue and, through photosynthesis, provide the polyps with the majority of their food and energy.
 In return, the corals offer the algae a protected environment and the nutrients they need.
-This mutually beneficial partnership is vital, as the loss of zooxanthellae (a phenomenon known as coral bleaching) can severely impair or even kill the coral if conditions do not improve.
+This mutually beneficial partnership is vital, as the loss of zooxanthellae (a phenomenon known as coral bleaching) can severely impair or even kill the coral, particularly if conditions do not improve over time.

 Great Barrier Reef restoration projects